-The following common equivalent shares were excluded from the diluted net loss per share calculation because their inclusion would have been anti-dilutive:
+The following common equivalent shares were excluded from the diluted net loss per share calculation because their inclusion would have been antidilutive:

-As of Marc ch 31,
+As of Septer nber 30,

 2022 2021

-Convertible senior notes 6,080,480 6,125,864
+Convertible senior notes 6,080,480 6,089,230

-Stock-based compensation grants 3,007,953 1,602,837
+Stock-based compensation grants 3,995,619 1,785,060

-Total 9,088,433 7,728,701
+Total 10,076,099 7,874,290

 In connection with the issuance of the 2026 Notes in March 2021, the Company paid \$35.1 million to enter into capped call option agreements to reduce the potential dilution to holders of the Company's common stock upon conversion of the 2026 Notes.
-In connection with the issuance of the 2024 Notes in December 2019, the Company paid \$44.9 million to enter into capped call option agreements to reduce the potential dilution to holders of the Company's common stock upon conversion of the 2024 Notes.
-In connection with the issuance of the 2022 Notes in November 2017, the Company paid \$12.9 million to enter into capped call option agreements to reduce the potential dilution to holders of the Company's common stock upon conversion of the 2022 Notes.
+In connection with the issuance of the 2024 Notes in December 2019, the Company paid \$44.9 million to enter into capped call option agreements to reduce the potential dilution to holders of the Company s common stock upon conversion of the 2022 Notes.
+In November 2017, the Company paid \$12.9 million to enter into capped call option agreements to reduce the potential dilution to holders of the 2022 Notes.
 In March 2021 and December 2019, the Company partially terminated capped call options related to the 2022 Notes and received \$10.6 million and \$5.8 million, respectively.
 In March 2021, the Company also modified a capped call agreement entered into in connection with the 2022 Notes and recognized modification expense of \$0.2 million in loss on extinguishment of convertible notes and capped call modification on the condensed consolidated statement of operations.
+In November 2022, the Company received \$1.3 million in cash and 22,914 in the Company's shares as final settlement of the capped call options.
 The capped call option agreements are excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is antidilutive.